Robert D. Bunnell

 Dr. Bunnell joined Neumann University as Director of Sport and Entertainment Management and Associate Professor in Business and Information Management in the fall of 2011, and was named Interim Dean of Continuing Adult and Professional Studies in May 2013.
 Prior to coming to Neumann, he served as Assistant Vice Chancellor of Health, Recreation and Sports/Athletic Director at Purdue University Calumet (Hammond, IN) from2007-2011.
 His prior college administrative and teaching experience included stints at Point Park University, Franklin & Marshall College, Kenyon College, Indiana University-Purdue University at Indianapolis (IUPUI) and Temple University.

-Dr. Lemon began teaching at Neumann in 2007 in the Division of Arts & Sciences as adjunct faculty and currently teaches graduate level courses in the Strategic Leadership Program.
+Dr. Lemon began teaching at Neumann in 2007 in the Division of Arts & Sciences as adjunct faculty and has taught graduate level courses in the Master of Science in Organizational and Strategic Leadership Program.
 He has also served as a member of the adjunct faculty at Delaware County Community College.
 Dr. Lemon holds a Doctorate in Education from the University of Pennsylvania (2007).
 His dissertation was entitled, "The Construction of Ethnoracial Identity within Situational Contexts."
 He also holds a Master's degree in Instructional Media from West Chester University, and an A.B. in English Literature from St. Joseph's University.

 As an academic advisor, Jil is committed to providing our adult learners with the tools needed for success.
 She has a strong research interest in the engagement of retired athletes entering higher education as adult learners.
 Jil has been involved with the Continuing Adult and Professional Studies Division since 2004 and has served as both a full-time academic advisor and a part-time adjunct faculty member.
 She is an active member of the National Academic Advising Association (NACADA) and the Association for Continuing Higher Education (ACHE).
 Jil first joined us from Drexel University, where she held a senior position in the financial aid office.